Guidelines

 Free cystine concentration can be decreased by reductive substances, which act by splitting the disulphide binding of cystine.

-Tiopronin is currently the best choice for cystine reduction.
-However, side effects often lead to treatment termination, for example when nephrotic syndrome develops or when there is poor compliance, especially with long-term use.
-After carefully considering the risk of early tachyphylaxis, putting into place a dose-escape phenomenon for long-term use, and recurrence risk, tiopronin is recommended at cystine levels > 3.0 mmol/day (720 mg/day) or in the case of recurring stone formation, notwithstanding other preventive measures [683,690-692].
-Spot measurement of urine protein should be performed at baseline and during follow-up.
+The thiol-binders tiopronin and penicillamine are currently the best choice for cystine reduction.
+However, side effects often lead to treatment termination or to switching to the other thiol-binder, for example, when nephrotic syndrome develops or when there is poor compliance, especially with long-term use.
+Tiopronin is recommended at cystine levels ≥ 3.0mmol/day (720 mg/day) or in the case of recurring stone formation, notwithstanding other preventive measures [772,780-782].
+Spot measurements of urine protein should be performed at baseline and during follow-up along with specific blood monitoring.

 Figure 4.9: Metabolic management of cystine stones [784]